Act better- audition better- by “listening”

 What is true of all good acting is even more true of good auditioning: You are listening when you speak, you are interacting when you read your lines.

-If you are actively listening, the words become invisible and the performance becomes real.
+If you are actively listening, the words become invisible and the performance, the stakes, the story all become real.

 You want your listener to be involved in a believable, authentic scene.
 Your performance should sound the same- whether you are recording your lines solo or in a session.
 Same connection, same reality.